MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/06-info-extraction.md

 in this exercise, you explored how AI can be used to extract information from content using a combination of OCR and generative AI.

-In Microsoft Azure AI Foundry, the Content Understanding service is a multimodal information extraction solution that you can use to analyze documents, images, audio files, and videos.
+In Microsoft Foundry, the Content Understanding tool is a multimodal information extraction solution that you can use to analyze documents, images, audio files, and videos.